nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_5.rst

 click **Continue**.

 .. figure:: ../images/cert-43.png
-   :scale: 80%

 Select the devices that you want to install and test your app on, then click **Continue**.
-These must be the same devices you selected for the first provisioning profile, and they will be selected by default.
+These must be the same devices you selected for the first provisioning profile.

 .. figure:: ../images/cert-39.png
-   :scale: 80%

-Give this provisioning profile the same **bundleID** as your first profile plus **.DocumentProvider** and click **Generate**.
+Give this provisioning profile the same name as your first profile, plus **.DocumentProvider** and click **Generate**.

 .. figure:: ../images/cert-44.png
-   :scale: 80%

 Just like the first provisioning profile, download it to your Mac computer, and then double-click to install it in Xcode.